 2. Decide how to validate domains

 You will need to prove you control the domains you have added to your certificate.
-Only public domains can be validated using Let's Encrypt so intranet sites (hostname only with no domain etc e.g. SRVDEVAPP01) are not supported, however public domain names (like srvdevapp01.dev.domain.com) are fine.
+Only public domains can be validated automatically so intranet sites (hostname only with no domain etc e.g. SRVDEVAPP01) are not supported, however public domain names (like srvdevapp01.dev.domain.com) are fine.

-You can validate using HTTP validation (http-01) or DNS Validation (dns-01).
-HTTP validation requires that your domain be a publicly accessible website with an http service on port 80, at least for the validation file.
 DNS validation requires that you can automatically create a TXT record in your domain's DNS zone (usually using a DNS API from a cloud DNS provider).
-If neither of these options are viable for you, you may not be able to use Let's Encrypt.
+If neither of these options are viable for you, you may not be able to use an automated certificate service.

 3. Decide how to deploy

-You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour you should have a clear understanding of the limitations of SSL binding on Windows
+You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (in Windows Server) you should have a clear understanding of the limitations of SSL binding on Windows

 Using the Preview tab you can see a detailed summary of how your Managed Certificate is configured and what actions the app will plan to take next, including how the new certificate will be deployed.